logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 -----------------------
 .. highlight:: python

-The *hdfs* module provides a single method to get the path in HopsFS where your data is stored, namely by calling ``hdfs.project_path()``.
-The path resolves to the root path for your project, which is the view that you see when you click ``Data Sets`` in HopsWorks.
+The *hdfs* module provides several for interacting with HopsFS where your data is stored.
+The first one is ``hdfs.project_path()`` The path resolves to the root path for your project, which is the view that you see when you click ``Data Sets`` in HopsWorks.
 To point where your actual data resides in the project you to append the full path from there to your Dataset.
 For example if you create a mnist folder in your ``Resources`` dataset, which is created automatically for each project, the path to the mnist data would be ``hdfs.project_path() + 'Resources/mnist'``

 ::